drewalth/SwiftDataExploration/Article.md

 - Fetch remote data
 - Persist remote data
 - Sync local data with remote data source

-- Create new local data and sync with remote data source
+It's important to note that for the scope of this POC, we are not going to build functionality to support creating local posts and syncing them with remote server.
+The remote server is the source of truth!

 ### Project Setup